 Every department on campus is posting cool and interesting content on their events and research.
 Our building is the Tinkham Veale University Center and is somewhat of a central hub for the whole campus.
 Since so many people pass through our building, we wanted a way to display all of this information to them in an innovative and relevant way.

 The Media Wall was designed with the core mission to innovate, inspire and connect all of our guests.
 The top portion is referred to as the Beacon and is composed of 32 Christie LED panels.
 The bottom portion is referred to as the Touch Wall and is composed of 60 Christie microtiles.

 The wall is fed information from a laptop that we have stationed in an AV room.

 You’ve set up a lot of sources and are getting a lot of content.
 How are you handling moderation of your wall?
-What kind of workflow have you set up?

 The moderation of the wall is an ever-changing process.
 When we began, we were under the misguided belief that the wall could operate with automatic approval of all the sources we had listed.